MrityunjayBhardwaj/MrityunjayBhardwaj.github.io/_posts/2019-1-23-lasvm-nc-part1-svm_with_smo.md

 <script src="{{site.baseurl}}/assets/js/my_js/svm-with-smo/fit_hype_2.js"></script>
-<i style="font-size:15px">L-fig 1.2</i>
+<i style="font-size:15px">L-fig 1.2: fit the classifier</i>
-<i style="font-size:15px">fit the classifier</i>
+<i style="font-size:15px"> here, the the color of the margin discribe the quality of our decision boundary, greener the better(because its farthest from both the classes)</i>
 {: .text-center}

-as you might have observed, if we place the margin near to any one of the class's data point and generate new samples... our accuracy is fluctuating alot(which means our mean accuracy is going to be much less), which is not the case if we were to place our decision boundary farthest from both the class's data points, here, our average accuracy is better then the other 2 cases...and as discussed earlier, the notion of near and far is quantified by those "margins" which suggest the fact that if we want to find the best decision boundary we need to maximize these margins.
+as you might have observed, if we place the margin near to any one of the class's data point and generate new samples... our accuracy is fluctuating alot(which means our<span id="highlight"> mean accuracy </span >is going to be much less), which is not the case if we were to place our decision boundary farthest from both the class's data points, here, our average accuracy is better then the other 2 cases...and as discussed earlier, the notion of near and far is quantified by those "margins" which suggest the fact that if we want to find the best decision boundary we need to maximize these margins.

 <!--
 as you might have observed the margin is essentially just a line that sits on top of the nearest point of the classes and